 - Promote the awareness of AHC at European level

 - To promote and support the research on AHC

 - To develop a better quality of life for all the persons affected by AHC and their families.

 - Represent the European AHC community within EU in regards to social and health politics, investment in scientific research and drug development

-Cure AHC plans to work with the AHCFE on fundraising campaigns and on targeting research projects we can co-sponsor.
+Cure AHC works with the AHCFE on fundraising campaigns and on targeting research projects we can co-sponsor.

 Check Orphan is a non-profit organization located in Basel, Switzerland and Santa Cruz, California that is dedicated to rare, orphan and neglected diseases.
 CheckOrphan offers users an interactive and dynamic platform for all these diseases.
 This strategy allows visitors to be updated daily on all the latest news and interact with people internationally.